-NEWTON, MA (WHDH) - Officials at Newton North High School said an incident involving students waving a Confederate flag on campus is “deeply troubling.”
+NEWTON, MASS.
+(WHDH) - Officials at Newton North High School said an incident involving students waving a Confederate flag on campus is “deeply troubling.”

 In a video posted to Facebook, students could be seen driving around the traffic circle at the high school waving a large Confederate flag out of the window.